Olive Docs

 Where:

-• OI_i is the open interest of the expiry instrument
+• OI_i is the native fixed-rate exposure of the expiry instrument

 • T_i is the expiry date of the instrument